Toward fossil-free steel production 2045

 How is this project going to go?

 SSAB, LKAB and Vattenfall conducted a feasibility study in 2016–2017 to develop a basis for a further research project.
-In the spring of 2018, a more concrete research and development program was launched in which a world-unique fossil-free pilot plant in northern Sweden will be built.
-The pilot plant is being built on the SSAB site in Luleå and a hydrogen storage facility will be built on LKAB's land inside Svartöberget, 25 to 35 meters below ground level, near the pilot plant.
+In the spring of 2018, a more concrete research and development program was launched in which a world-unique fossil-free pilot plant has been built on the SSAB site in Luleå.
+A hydrogen storage facility will be built on LKAB's land inside Svartöberget, 25 to 35 meters below ground level, near the pilot plant.
 Construction of the hydrogen storage facility is planned to start in 2021 and it is estimated that it will be able to be commissioned two to three years later.

 What challenges will the project encounter?